How Long Does It Take To Get Approved For An Apartment?

 Another thing that can drag the process out is any issue regarding your credit or rental history.
 Sometimes a landlord might come across something that raises concern but doesn’t necessarily prevent you from being approved, and they will likely ask you to explain it.
 Having to explain something like a charged-off debt or a complaint filed in housing court can add days to the approval process.

-In some cases, it can take a very long time to get approved for an apartment.
-This is most common if you’re applying for a rent-stabilized or income-restricted apartment as your application will face a higher level of scrutiny.
+If you're applying for a rent-stabilized or income-restricted rental it can also take a very long time to get approved for an apartment.
+This is due to the fact that your application will face a higher level of scrutiny.
 While this can be a major inconvenience, it’s typically worth the headache, as getting approved for such an apartment comes with significant savings regarding your monthly rent.

-If you’re working with a real estate agent, they may also be able to put some pressure on the landlord, speeding up the approval process somewhat.
+Another way to get approved for an apartment faster is to work with a real estate agent.
+When you work with a realtor, they can often put some pressure on the landlord, speeding up the approval process somewhat.
 It’s a lot better to have your agent follow up and inquire about how things are moving along than to do so yourself as you risk coming across as being pushy and a potentially difficult tenant.